- Baking Bites - http://bakingbites.com -

 4. The two bakeries that produce Girl Scout Cookies call their cookies by different names and they use different recipes.
 The names are a good way to tell which bakery is producing your cookies.
 ABC’s cookies include Caramel de Lites, Peanut Butter Patties, Peanut Butter Sandwiches and Shortbreads.
 Little Brownie Bakers cookies’ include Samoas, Tagalongs, Do-si-dos and Trefoils.

 5. One of the two bakeries, ABC Bakers, produces four completely vegan cookie varieties: Lemonades, Thanks-A-Lot, Thin Mints and Peanut Butter Patties.
-These same cookie varieties are not vegan when they come from Little Brownie Bakers.
+Thin Mints produced by Little Brownie Bakers are also vegan, but their Do-Si-Dos (which look just like Peanut Butter Patties) are not.

 6. Most of the revenue from cookie sales goes to local Girl Scout councils, not necessarily directly to the individual troops selling the cookies.
 The councils, in turn, sponsor a variety of programs for Scouts to participate in and they offer financial assistance to girls and troops who could otherwise no afford to participate in such events.
 Roughly 10-15% of sales goes straight to the individual troops that you buy your cookies from.